-The Region View displays the regions you have created and all Components, Macros, and Nets assigned to the region.
-When you create a region, by default the region is named UserRegion1, UserRegion2, and so on.
-When you make a selection in the Region View, the properties of the Region you select are displayed in the "Properties Window".
-When you select an item in the hierarchical tree display, all subitems are selected.
+The Region View displays the regions you have created and all the Components, Macros and Nets assigned to the region.
+When you create a region, by default the region is named UserRegion1, UserRegion2 and so on.
+When you make a selection in the Region View, the property of the Region you select is displayed in the "Properties Window".
+When you select an item in the hierarchical tree display, all sub-items are selected.

-Figure 1-11 • Region View
+Figure 1-13 • Region View